zippoobbiz/zippoobbiz.github.io/source/about/index.md

   If you’re reading this, you know me from somewhere.
 And if you've come this far, maybe you're willing to come a little further.

-I am a Developer, prefer but not limit to use Java language, having 4+ years of programming experience.
-I am not just a Programmer, I'd love to solve problems, find answers, and learn new skills!
-I am passionate about my career, and wish devoute the next decade to this industry.

-You can click the tab above or the link below to know more about my work history, find out what I designed and created in the past few years!
+I am a believer of cloud computing and pipeline automation, a quick learner of any Tech-stack on demand, with many years of experience in the IT industry.
+Passionate about career development with a can do attitude.

+Check the following links to find out more about my work history.

+* {% post_link Rakuten-Mobile Servian Pty Ltd / Rakuten Mobile %}
+* {% post_link ANZ-Insto Servian Pty Ltd / ANZ %}
 * {% post_link 2e-Systems-GmbH 2e Systems %}
 * {% post_link Financial-Management-Group Financial Management Group %}
 * {% post_link State-Grid-Fiberlink-Corporation State Grid Fiberlink Inc. %}
-* Servian Pty Ltd

-** Here, let’s see some specific material!!!!!
-My skill list! **

 |Skill|detail|
 |:--|:--|